PhaneeChowdary/Calculator-Apps/README.md

 # Calculator-Apps
-Two apps in single django project<br>
+### Two apps in single django project.
-    1.Using python and bootstrap<br>
+1. Using python and bootstrap.
-    2.Using HTML, CSS and JS
+1. Using HTML, CSS and JS